engineerlife-coder/AI-Voice-Assistant/README.md

+I have a new better version and it is running very good and it is just better in everyway if you want it just email me.

 Not currently broken! and it is being maintained!

 Note I had ai add piper but I was never able to certify that, that worked over other methods.